 MXA TEAM TESTED: PROTECH FULL-WRAP KTM FORK GUARDS

 WHAT IS IT?
-ProTech fork guards directly replace the standard OEM guards on WP-equipped KTMs, Husqvarnas and Shercos.
+ProTech fork guards directly replace the standard OEM guards on WP-equipped KTMs, Husqvarnas and Shercos (plus all models of Hondas).
 The ProTech guards offer much more protection from roost for the fork legs, and this vastly improves the chances of your fork seals lasting twice as long.

 WHAT STANDS OUT?
 Here’s a list of things that stand out with the ProTech full-wrap fork guards.

 (1) History.
 Prior to the 2015 models, KTMs and Husqvarnas came with full-wrap fork guards.
 This meant that instead of just protecting the chrome on your fork legs from rock damage from the front, they also guarded against rocks ricocheting off the frame and roost thrown off the trailing edge of your own front tire from the back.
 Why is this important?
 Just one stone chip to a chrome fork leg is enough to take a divot out of the plating.
 The edge of that divot, which resembles a volcano under a microscope, can tear the fork seal as it passes by.
 A torn seal will spew oil like a Texas wildcat rig.
 The fix?
 New fork seals, but only after you have buffed and polished the ding out of the fork leg.
 And, if the ding is too big to sand down, you will need a new fork leg.